 • Monitor your vaginal microbiome

 A note on “pH-balancing” products: research shows that gels, moisturizers, and body wash which claim to restore pH, have only a temporary effect.
-In general, it’s best to stick to routine practices for maintaining a healthy vaginal microbiome such as staying clear of harmful products, and practicing microbiome-friendly sex rather than using chemical-ladden products.
+In general, it’s best to stick to routine practices for maintaining a healthy vaginal environment such as staying clear of harmful products, and practicing microbiome-friendly sex rather than using chemical-ladden products.

 How to recognize and restore an unhealthy vaginal pH